jose-lopez/bio_ner_tagger/README.md

 # bio_ner_tagger
-This is an NLP experiment about a) the POS, TAG, and NER tagging ofsentences related with biological molecular species and their interactions, using the spaCy library, b) fine-tuning a spacy's pipeline with the tagged sentences, and c) the identification of biological molecular species and their interactions in a corpus, and C) the construction of a knowledge base of regulatory events from them.
+This is an NLP experiment about a) the POS, TAG, and NER tagging of sentences related with biological molecular species and their interactions, using the spaCy library, b) fine-tuning a spacy's pipeline with the tagged sentences, and c) the identification of biological molecular species and their interactions in a corpus, and C) the construction of a knowledge base of regulatory events from them.
 Here we include the code for a) the ner tagging of the training examples, b) the definition of a configuration file to fine-tune a spacy's model, and C) how to use the fine-tuned model to build a knowledge base of regulatory events.
 The knowledge base is automatically organized based on the facilities available from the fine-tuned model and the spacy library itself.

 The fine-tuning process includes basic POS, TAG and NER tagging.
-Our code is about the fine-tuning of the tagger and the ner pipeline's components.There are two python scripts of interest here: setter.py and kb_constructor.py.
-The first one set the examples to fine-tune the model and defines the configuration file to train (fine-tune) a spacy model (en_core_web_sm, for instance).
+Our code is about the fine-tuning of the tagger and the NER pipeline's components.There are two python scripts of interest here: setter.py and kb_constructor.py.
+The first one sets the examples to fine-tune the model and defines the configuration file to train (fine-tune) a spacy model (en_core_web_sm, for instance).
 The second script is related to the automatic building of a knowledge base of regulatory events from a set of regulatory sentences.

 Below an example of the knowledge base that we got: